How To Stay Hydrated at Disney World

 Hydration Tips for Touring

-The biggest tip I have for staying hydrated while traveling around the parks is to be aware of it, to have a plan.
+The biggest tip I have for staying hydrated while traveling around the parks is to have a plan.
 We all have different touring styles and some strategies will suit some groups better than others.
-But if you just assume it’s going to happen, it might not.
-So the good news is that you’ve already won half the battle just by reading this article.
+But if you just assume it’s going to happen, there’s a good chance that it might not.

 Here are some specific tips and strategies that my family and others have applied over the years.
 You won’t want to do all of them (and I think some are even mutually exclusive!), but there should be a few that strike your fancy as something your group could take in stride.

-- Have a small snack or a meal at least every two hours.
-You don’t have to stop touring; eating grapes in line counts.
+• Have a small snack or a meal at least every two hours.
+You don’t have to stop touring; eating carrots in line counts.

-- At Table Service meals, have a single serving of soda, then switch to water.
-Alternately, drink only water until your food arrives, then switch to whatever beverage you choose to enjoy with your meal.
+• At Table Service meals, have a single serving of soda, then switch to water.
+Or, drink only water until your food arrives at the table.

 Signs of Dehydration